sajeelmalik/Rap-Trivia/README.md

 <!-- Learning points where you would write what you thought was helpful -->
 * intervals and timeouts are useful tools to set functions to run within specific time parameters
 * Dynamic element generation and selective displaying of these elements is a crucial concept that must be delved into more deeply (.show() and .hide() methods, introducing unique attributes using .attr())
-* jQuery event handling allows for a diverse user experience and acn override buiit-in browser defaults for video and audio autoplay features
+* jQuery event handling allows for a diverse user experience and can override built-in browser defaults for video and audio autoplay features

-## Authors
+## Developers

 * **Sajeel Malik** - *Initial work* - [GitHub](https://github.com/sajeelmalik)